threatgrid/ctia/README.md

 [Docker Toolbox](https://www.docker.com/products/docker-toolbox) which
 includes all the dependencies you need to run Docker containers.

+On Mac OS X, start a terminal using "Docker QuickStart Terminal" application.

 You can then bring up a development environemnt:
 ```
 docker-compose -f docker-compose-dev.yml build